By Vexen Crabtree 2006 Jul 11

 “The death sentence is a necessary and efficacious means for the Church to attain its end when rebels act against it and disturbers of the ecclesiastical unity, especially obstinate heretics and heresiarchs, cannot be restrained by any other penalty. [...]
 If there be no other remedy for saving its people it can and must put these wicked men to death.”

-Pope Leo XII4
+Pope Leo XII8

 Revelation 6:8 (the 4th seal) "I looked, and there before me was a pale horse!
 Its rider was named Death, and Hades was following close behind him.
 They were given power over a fourth of the earth to kill by sword, famine and plague, and by the wild beasts of the earth.

-Revelation 9:15 (the 6th seal) "And the four angels who had been kept ready for this very hour and day and month and year were released to kill a third of mankind."
+Revelation 9:15 (the 6th seal) "And the four angels who had been kept ready for this very hour and day and month and year were released to kill a third of mankind".

 Revelation 4th Seal and 6th Seal.
 Here's a quick calculation assuming an initial population of 6 000 000 000: